tejasPhaveri/custom-instructions/custominstructions.md

 - **Memory Paging System:** When loading components or dependencies into `ACTIVE_MEMORY`, use Context7 to verify or update technical information if it pertains to external libraries or frameworks.
 - **Task Orchestration:** During subtask execution involving library usage, fetch relevant documentation to include in task summaries or decision rationales.
 - **Documentation Updates:** When updating `techContext.md` or component indexes, cite Context7 documentation with retrieval timestamps.
+- **Continuous Learning:** Store historical documentation in `ARCHIVED_MEMORY` for trend analysis and learning from past library versions.

 **How to Use within Protocols:**
 - Invoke Context7 MCP tools (`resolve-library-id` and `get-library-docs`) when a task or decision requires library/framework documentation.
 - Use for API reference lookups, code example generation, and version-specific feature clarification.
 - Embed fetched documentation into relevant memory bank files (e.g., `indexes/*.yaml`) with clear source citation.
+- **Proactive Usage:** Anticipate technical gaps by preemptively fetching documentation for upcoming tasks or potential dependencies identified in `PROJECT_STRUCTURE`.

 **Protocol:**
 - Prefer Context7 over static or training-data-based documentation for technical accuracy.
 - Always cite Context7 as the source in memory documents when using its output.
 - If documentation is missing or ambiguous, request user clarification or refine the topic for a more focused search.
+- **Dynamic Prioritization:** Prioritize Context7 usage in tasks with high `TECHNICAL_UNCERTAINTY` or when confidence in technical details is low.

 ### Sequential Thinking MCP Server in Memory Bank Context